tensorlayer/DAGAN/README.md

 # Results

-Please refer to the paper for detailed results.
+Please refer to the paper for the detailed results.